Maintaining and improving animal welfare

 - Feather and down obtained from birds subject to gavage feeding must not be used.

 - Leather must be sourced from conventionally farmed animals such as cow, pig, sheep and goat.

 - Animals considered domestic, for example dogs, cats, fish, frogs and rabbits, or exotic, for example snake, ostrich and crocodile, must not be used.

 All pet accessories sold in our stores, such as collars or bowls, undergo rigorous testing to ensure that they are safe and comfortable for the animal.
 Instructions for use are clearly stated on the label.

-As a global business operating across a number of markets, we are committed to reviewing our frameworks and processes, contributing to raising industry standards and supporting our farming and supply chain partners to continuously improve animal welfare outcomes.
+As a global business operating across a number of markets, we are committed to reviewing our frameworks and processes, contributing to raising industry standards and supporting our farming and supply chain partners to monitor and continuously improve animal welfare outcomes.